Meditation & Breath Work. Reiki

 There are many types of advanced Pranayama (breath work) which can be practiced for longer periods of time.
 It leads to cleansing the lungs and airways, reduces anxiety and/or depression, stabilises blood pressure, boosts energy levels, improves immunity, and much more.

-I am also an experienced Reiki practitioner, having gained my training and Initiation with Reiki Master Teacher Andy Chrysostomou.
+I am an experienced Reiki practitioner, having gained my training and Initiation with Reiki Master Teacher Andy Chrysostomou.
 Rei translates to universe or life force, and ki refers to the physical energy of the body (known as prana or qi), coming together to mean “universal life force energy”.
 The Usui System of Natural Healing, now commonly known as Reiki, is a natural form of energy healing using Reiki of the Universe.
 Discovered by Mikao Usui in the early part of 20th century in Japan, Reiki is a unique and distinct therapy.
 Today, Reiki is practiced throughout the world by millions of people.

 Reiki therapy is a way of guiding energy throughout the body to promote the recipient’s self-healing abilities.
 The Reiki practitioner doesn’t cause the healing, nor are they the source of that healing energy; they’re a channel for the energy, – according NCCIH.